In This Article

 #4: What Material to Substitute With What?

 Material choice is a big part of your budget and your interior designer will be able to explain this to you better.
-There are some materials that cost a fortune but can easily be replaced by relatively cheaper options if you’d like.
+There are some materials that cost a fortune but can easily be replaced by relatively cheaper options.

-For instance, flooring can be made out of vinyl instead of stone or hardwood, which reduces the cost significantly.
-Similarly, you can opt for wall paint instead of wallpapers for your rooms to save big.
+For instance, overlaying a floor with vinyl instead of re-tiling it can reduces the cost significantly.
+Similarly, you can opt for wall paint instead of wallpapers for your rooms.
+Livspace designers can assist you in making these decisions!

 #5: Reuse Materials Like Kitchen Cabinetry